 Data scientists use various data science tools, machine learning models, and scripting languages to make sense out of raw data.
 Among these tools, Tableau models are some of the best tools used by various companies.
 So, let’s discuss the tableau in detail and see how useful it is for data scientists.

-Check out this free Tableau tutorial on Youtube:
+Check out this Data Science Course video on Youtube:

 Introduction to Tableau

 Tableau is a collection of various Business Intelligence and data analytics tools that allows the user to collect data from varied sources in both structured and unstructured format and convert that data into visualizations and other insights.

 It’s a useful tool primarily used by data scientists and business analysts to extract valuable information from raw datasets and use it for the business.

 Tableau provides different products like tableau desktop, tableau online, reader, public, and tableau server, which the companies can use as per their requirements.

 While tableau desktop is used for data blending, visualization, and creating dashboards, tableau server gives you the ability to collaborate with other users and connect live data sources for real-time analysis.

 Tableau also has server and data management add-ons that can be used to integrate developer tools and implement various techniques of Data Science in Tableau.

 Also check out the Intallipaat’s Data Science Course.